vanHeemstraSystems/mooltipass/300/README.md

-# 300 - Building Our Application
+# 300 - Managing Our Application

 ## 100 - Connect to the Multipass